-To reduce your plastic footprint effectively, you must first understand become knowledgeable about where plastics are coming into your household.
+To reduce your plastic footprint effectively, you must first understand and become knowledgeable about, where and how, plastics are coming into your household.

-Examining your trash will give you several clues and lots of information about your plastic generation your current lifestyle choices that you may need to change.
+Examining your trash is a great place to start as it will give you several clues and lots of information about your plastic generation and your current lifestyle choices that you may need to change.

-For example, if your trash can is full of plastic fruit and veg wrappers and trays, you may want to change from buying them in multipacks to buying them loose.
+For example, if your trash can is full of plastic fruit and veg wrappers, bags, and trays, you may consider buying your fruit and veg individually and stop buying the plastic-laden multipacks.

-This tiny change alone can prevent these small bags from entering the oceans where they are responsible for killing loggerhead turtles who see them as food.
+This tiny change alone can prevent small bags and trays from entering the oceans where they are responsible for killing loggerhead turtles who see the plastic bags as food.

-So a trash audit is valuable as you can see where your first plastic reducing lifestyle steps can be made from the information gained.
+So a trash audit can be a valuable tool as it will allow you to see where your first plastic-reducing lifestyle step can be made.

 2. Recycle Plastic Toys Through The Mattel Toy PlayBack Program

-Mattel, Inc. recently launched their own toy takeback program, called Mattel PlayBack.
+Mattel, Inc. recently launched its own toy takeback program, called Mattel PlayBack.